Convex Geometric Trajectory Tracking using Lie Algebraic MPC for Autonomous Marine Vehicles: Dynamics of Marine Vehicles

-Extensive research has been conducted to comprehend the hydrodynamics of marine vehicles due to the complex nature of fluid interactions.
-While it is difficult to represent a vehicle model compactly in an analytical form, researchers have developed various methods to approximate the main forces acting on a vehicle.
+Extensive research has been conducted to comprehend the hydrodynamics of marine vehicles and approximate the main forces acting on a vehicle.
 We follow Fossen's analytical approach \cite{fossen2011handbook} to select the most dominant forces and model a marine vehicle.

-In general, surface vehicles are modeled with 3 degrees of freedom (DOF).
+In general, surface vehicles are modeled with 3\cc{-}degrees of freedom (DOF).
 However, for modeling and controlling a general marine vehicle, such as an autonomous underwater vehicle (AUV), we describe 6-DOF motion equations.
-The 6-DOF model can be easily simplified to a 3-DOF model by neglecting certain axis motions.

 Let the rotation matrix $R \in \mathrm{SO}(3)$ and identity matrix $I_3 \in \mathbb{R}^{3 \times 3}$, where

 We use the notation $(\cdot)^\wedge$ to represent the cross-product operation, where $\lambda \times a := \lambda^\wedge a$. $\lambda^\wedge$ is a skew-symmetric matrix,